What is Respite Care?

 Respite Care is a short term Residential Aged Care stay that is subsidised by the Australian Government to support families in caring for their elderly loved ones.

 Respite care is available to any person with an ACAT assessment indicating eligibility for either Residential Aged Care or Respite Care.
-It is a heavily subsidised service that requires a co-payment of only $52.71 per day and involves no Centrelink approval, means testing or bonds.
+It is a heavily subsidised service that requires a co-payment of the Basic Daily Fee which is currently only $60.86 per day and involves no Centrelink approval, means testing or bonds.
 Each eligible adult is able to access up to 63 days of respite care per year without qualification.

 Who chooses to use Respite Care?